 The second observation is that the negative range only gives a clear advantage in the case of AAPAP.
 This is similar but slightly more emphatic behaviour to what was observed in the case of the QCD $\beta$-function.
 Finally we see that AAPAP is usually more accurate than APAP, again repeating the behaviour observed for the QCD $\beta$-function.
 All in all, AAPAP over a negative range is almost always better than other alternatives.
 In Table~\ref{fullgam4} we tabulate the values of $\gamma_3(N_F)$ for $N_C=N_F=3$, focussing now on a negative fitting range $-4\le N_F\le 0$.
 For $N_F=4,5,6$ the corresponding accuracies for $\gamma_3(N_F)$ are typically worse.
 The results here seem to indicate that AAPAP with no inputs offers our best choice of procedure.
-Furthermore, extending the fitting range almost always reduces the accuracy except in this case of AAPAP with no inputs, where there is a modest increase of acccuracy for $N_F\le5$ as we increase the range; but only as far as $0\le N\le9$, where there is a change of sign of the accuracy (here and elsewhere, the variable only takes integer values within the range).
+Furthermore, extending the fitting range almost always reduces the accuracy except in this case of AAPAP with no inputs, where there is a modest increase of acccuracy for $N_F\le5$ as we increase the range; but only as far as a range of $[-9,0]$, where there is a change of sign of the accuracy (here and elsewhere, the variable only takes integer values within the range).